Please see below our guidance for our return to full opening – March 2021.

-8th January 2021 – Please see below for our REMOTE LEARNING POLICY which we loaded in October now we are in the lockdown.
+8th January 2021 – Please see below for our REMOTE LEARNING POLICY which we loaded on our return to school.
+As we are now in the lockdown we will be following this policy.

 23rd September – Letter from NHS Track and Trace